Springfield (The Simpsons): Five Corners

 Five Corners is a fictional location, imagined as "the only geographic location in the US where five states meet".
 A boundary marker indicates the exact spot.
 In reality, no such place exists in the US; the location is a spoof of Four Corners.
 While on their road trip to Itchy & Scratchy Land, the Simpsons visit Five Corners, where they each "stand in five different states while holding hands".
 The location is visited again in "The Bob Next Door", where Sideshow Bob plots to kill Bart at the marker where the location's unique property would result in a lack of extraterritorial jurisdiction, explaining it as: "I can stand in one state, fire a gun in a second state, the bullet will travel through the third, hitting you in the fourth, so you fall dead in the fifth.
-No single act is against any law, but their sum total is the greatest murder..."
+No single act is against any law, but their sum total is the greatest murder since Snape killed Dumbledore!"